giampaolo/psutil/docs/index.rst

   Represent the priority of a process on Windows (see `SetPriorityClass`_).
   They can be used in conjunction with :meth:`psutil.Process.nice()` to get or set process priority.
+  These constants are members of the :class:`psutil.ProcessPriority` enum.

   Availability: Windows

+  .. versionchanged:: 8.0.0 constants are now :class:`psutil.ProcessPriority`
+    enum members (were plain integers).

 .. _const-ioprio:
 .. data:: IOPRIO_CLASS_NONE